Friday, October 7, 1977

 Tuesday, March 28, 1978

-I am still getting letters from Nick regularly.
 Today, I got a letter letting me know he was getting on with his life.
 He didn’t want to tell me how he was doing, because as he put it, he didn’t think I would care.
-He wanted me to know his life was a puzzle and I would forever be the missing piece.
-He also wrote it had been nine months since I left, and if I ever changed my mind he would always be there for me because he would love me forever.
+He wanted me to know his life was a puzzle, and I would forever be the missing piece.
+He also wrote that it had been nine months since I left, and if I ever changed my mind, he would always be there for me because he would love me forever.
 I never wrote back.
 I am glad he finally accepted that we were done and that he was getting on with his life.

 Saturday, April 8, 1978